SebastianSoendergaard/SimpleObjectDb/README.md

 - Get objects from the store by Id
 - Get all objects of a given type from the store
 - Delete objects from the store by Id
-- Delete all objects of a give type from the store
+- Delete all objects of a given type from the store
 - Control how objects are serialized and deserialized
 - File implementation will automatically create required directories
 - Sql Server and PostgreSQL implementations will automatically create required database, schemas and tables